 Must Know Fabric Sourcing Terms

-Before you start to source fabric for your clothing line, here are some basic details you should be familiar with.
+Before you start to source fabric for your clothing line or your freelance clients, here are some basic details you should be familiar with.

 - End Use: What will the fabric be used for?
 Leggings, outerwear, dresses?
 You probably have this figured out by your reference samples and what you want to design, but make sure you know this before you approach any suppliers.